Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Module-Outputs.md

 <!-- markdownlint-disable first-line-h1 -->
 ## Summary

-The caf-enterprise-scale module contains outputs with the purpose of _providing all configuration arguments for every azure resource created by the module._  This in turn allows you to dynamically utilise resource attributes from the caf-enterprise-scale module in other parts of your Terraform configuartion within the root module.
+The caf-enterprise-scale module contains outputs with the purpose of _providing all configuration arguments for every azure resource created by the module._  This in turn allows you to dynamically utilize resource attributes from the caf-enterprise-scale module in other parts of your Terraform configuration within the root module.

 This guide will list all the outputs and detail how they can be used.

-## `outputs.tf` File Struture Overview
+## `outputs.tf` File Structure Overview

-The `outputs.tf` file within in the caf-enterprise-scale module comprises of a different output for every resource type e.g. `azurerm_management_group`, `azurerm_resource_group` etc. Then within each output, is a map of each _local name_ (instance) of the given resource type to the associated resource block. e.g.
+The `outputs.tf` file within in the caf-enterprise-scale module comprises of a different output for every resource type (e.g. `azurerm_management_group`, `azurerm_resource_group` etc.).
+Then within each output is a map of each _local name_ (instance) of the given resource type to the associated resource block. e.g.
 ```hcl
 output "azurerm_resource_group" {
   value = {